 - Working too many hours

 The list is not exhaustive.
 Unreasonable behaviour is an easier fact to use for an uncontested divorce, as B does not have to admit to the behaviour.
 This is in contrast to adultery which has to be proven, and this can be embarrassing.
-It is unlikely that there will be consent to divorce for reason of adultery.
+It is therefore less likely that there will be consent to divorce for reason of adultery.
 Read more about unreasonable behaviour in divorce in our other article.

 Desertion is described as B having deserted A for a continuous period of at least 2 years immediately before the filing of divorce.
 A should show that they have been living separately, and that B has the intention to desert.
 Usually, this is shown by proving that B has no intention of returning.

 Separation (live apart) for 3 years

 A will have to show evidence of living separately.
 Sometimes, a deed of separation is used.
 For separation, the living apart must be by choice of the parties and not due to necessity.
-For example, if B has been posted overseas for work, that time is unlikely to be counted as part of the 3 years required.
+For example, if B has been posted overseas for work, that time is unlikely to be counted as part of the 3-year period for living apart.

 If A and B get back together briefly during the period of living apart, the separation can still be considered continuous as long as the period of the reconciliation does not exceed 6 months.
 However, the time they spent living together will not count towards the required duration of separation.

 Separation (live apart) for 4 years

 Supposing A and B have lived separately continuously for a period of 4 years, then the consent of B is not necessary before A can file for divorce.